 And when we talk about averages, they usually don’t give a clear picture.

 For instance, if there are ten people.
-And 9 of them have a very low income.
-But if the 10th person is Jeff Bezos, then you can imagine what the average numbers would show.
+And 9 of them have a meager income.
+But if the 10th person is Jeff Bezos, you can imagine what the average numbers would show.

 Most people trust averages without considering how biased they can be.